-But the Green Dragon is no doubt more potent overall, but only until a certain point.
+But the Green Dragon is undoubtedly more potent overall, but only until a certain point.

-If you've never made your own tincture before but are ready to try now, be sure to grab the recipes I have here:
+If you've never made your tincture before but are ready to try it now, be sure to grab the recipes I have here:

 The Actual Lab Tests

-If you're interested in seeing the actual lab tests used and review them for yourself, I am happy to share them with you here.
+If you're interested in seeing the actual lab tests used and reviewing them for yourself, I am happy to share them here.

-To prepare each of the tinctures, we used 12.18 grams of decarboxylated CBD flower (it was 14 grams before decarbing, but we accounted for the 0.87 loss associated with the process.)
+To prepare each of the tinctures, we used 12.18 grams of decarboxylated CBD flower (14 grams before decarbing, but we accounted for the 0.87 loss associated with the process.)

 We then used 8 ounces of Everclear 190 Proof Grain Alcohol for each tincture.

-Each method was followed exactly as printed in the instructions:
+Each method was followed precisely as printed in the instructions:

-These are the results for the Golden Dragon QWET Freezer Tincture.
+These are the results of the Golden Dragon tincture.

-These are the results for the Green Dragon Long Soak Traditional Tincture that was left to soak for 24 hours.
+These are the results for the Green Dragon tincture that was left to soak for 24 hours.

-These are the results for the Green Dragon Long Soak Traditional Tincture that was left to soak for 5 days.
+These are the results of the Green Dragon tincture that was left to soak for 5 days.

-These are the results for the Green Dragon Long Soak Traditional Tincture that was left to soak for 8 days.
+These are the results of the Green Dragon tincture that was left to soak for 8 days.

 Frequently Asked Questions

 A few reasons.
-Cost is one, we are NYS licensed hemp farmers so we have access to an abundance of CBD product.
+Cost is one; we are NYS licensed hemp farmers, so we have access to an abundance of CBD products.
 Legality is the other, we are legally not allowed to ship THC samples across state lines, and the lab we use is in Colorado.
 I am confident that these cannabinoids function the same within the tests, and that if I used a THC dominant flower, the results would be the same.

 Yes, definitely.
-The trichomes that contain the cannabinoids should not act any differently in testing based on their makeup.
+The trichomes containing cannabinoids should not act differently in testing based on their makeup.